DLUT-0BUG/tegrastats_beautification/README.md

 > sudo ./ManifoldStatus

 *Be aware that this code base on the command "tegrastats", which Manifold 2 is not contained.
 You should copy one to the directory /usr/bin before your execution.*
+*Besides, the Manifold 2-G version of "tegrastats" doesn't show the cache status.
+I make the same change in ManifoldStatus.c .*

 ![Effect](https://github.com/Laurenfrost/tegrastats-display/blob/master/Annotation.png)